-As detailed above, the evidence for demonstrating the effectiveness of beaver reintroduction/ logiam schemes based on a literature review of research that has assessed the impacts of beavers on water quality in rivers.
+The evidence for demonstrating the effectiveness of beaver reintroduction/ logjam schemes is based on a literature review of research that has assessed the impacts of beavers on water quality in rivers.
 The evidence is mixed and more consistent for removal of N by beaver activity when compared to the evidence of P removal.
-However, studies in the UK are support the potential for beaver activities to reduce both N and P concentrations and loads in rivers (Figure 3.9: Number of studies reporting increases, decreases or no change in SRP (PO43-), nitrate (NO3-) and ammonia (NH4+) concentration as a result of beaver activity.
-Figure 3.9).
+However, studies in the UK support the potential for beaver activities to reduce both N and P concentrations and loads in rivers (summarised in Figure 3.9).